aenon/ae_reapp/README.md

-# AEnon's REact MAP
+# AEnon's REact APPs
-Yet another map location app built with React
+Apps built with React and React native